Gelophaula palliata

 Gelophaula palliata is a species of moth of the family Tortricidae.
-It is found in New Zealand.
+It is native to in New Zealand.

-The wingspan is 24–27 mm for males and about 29 mm for females.
-The forewings of the males are dark fuscous with pale-yellow scales, tinged with blue near the costa and dorsum.
-The hindwings are dark reddish fuscous.
+The male wingspan ranges from 24mm (~0.95", or 15/16 of an inch) to 27 mm (1"), and the female wingspan is approximately 29 mm (1.14").
+Males have dark fuscous forewings with pale-yellow scales, tinged with blue near the costa and dorsum, and the hindwings are dark reddish fuscous.
 Females have pale-fuscous forewings, with light-yellow scales, which become bluish white towards the middle of the costa.
 Adults have been reported on wing from November to February.

-The larvae have been recorded feeding on the rosettes of Celmisia prorepens.
+Larvae have been recorded feeding on the rosettes of Celmisia prorepens.